open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 make stop
 ```

-### Create microservice project metadata
+### Microservice project metadata

 Now that the microservice container implementation is working correctly, you can use the Horizon project metadata to enable Horizon to run it now, and ultimately deploy it to Edge nodes.
 The examples project you copied is "Horizon ready", so it already contains the Horizon metadata files.
 Note the files in the `horizon` sub-directory:
 * `microservice.definition.json` - the Horizon metadata of this microservice.
-Note a few of the json fields:
+Note a few of the significant json fields:
     * `specRef`: along with the `version` and `arch` this is the unique identifier for this microservice, and ideally a URL to a web site that documents the microservice for potential users of it.
     * `deployment`: contains the docker image(s) that make up this microservice, and how the Horizon agent should run them on each edge node:
         * `image` - the full docker image name (including the registry, if not in docker hub)